 I thank the Canadian Agri-Food Policy Institute for their patience and confidence in providing me an opportunity to participate in the Policies for Land Use, Agriculture and Nature (PLAN) Policy Network.
 I especially thank Margaret Zafiriou, Al Mussell, Elise Bigley, Elisabeta Lika, Tyler McCann and PLAN Doctoral Fellow Ehsan Pashanejad for helpful discussion, insights, and reviews that improved the paper.
-I also thank the following for discussion, reviews, advice and information to the same end: Bob McLean, Jeremy Pittman, Peter Sykanda, Danie Glanc, Dana Kinsman, Mike Brienesse, Laird Van Science, Policy, and Governance for the Conservation of Biodiversity and Species at Risk 17 Damme, Glenn Desy, and Laura Trout.
+I also thank the following for discussion, reviews, advice and information to the same end: Bob McLean, Jeremy Pittman, Peter Sykanda, Danie Glanc, Dana Kinsman, Mike Brienesse, Laird Van Damme, Glenn Desy, and Laura Trout.
 Thanks, finally, to Antony John for his kind permission to use The Last Bobolink and The Awakening.